ChatGPT prototype was launched on 30 Nov 2022 by startup OpenAI. There was no fanfare but the industry was abuzz.

 ChatGPT passed graduate exams with grade C for University of Minnesota and B grade for Wharton School of the University of Pennsylvania.
 That is remarkable.
 So the fear of cheating came to be.
 It led to New York City Department of Education to block access in December 2022 followed by a ban the following month.
 Talk about impact.

 Edward Tian, a 22 year old Canadian native and Princeton senior released an app on 3rd Jan 2023 to detect AI generated text.
 A month after the launch.
 Within 10 days he had 80,000 users and it was no surprise that Turnitin, the market leading plagiarism detector used by academic institutions around the World was knocking on his door.
-He had written the app during the 3 day holiday period.
+He had written the app during the 3 day holiday period when he returned to his home in Canada for a break.

 Within months of its launch, hundred of books appeared on Amazon that credited the author or co-author as ChatGPT.